MooseWithBear/Programmers-CodingChallenge/README.md

-# "Move to the discussion section!"
+# "Move to the discussion section and having FUN!"

 ## Programmers-CodingChallenge
 Coding Challenge Record Discussion Channel